-While it is beyond the purview of the CHSP to solve the complex issues leading to these threats, several of the tools can support other larger, more targeted efforts to reduce displacement and create affordable housing.
+While it is beyond the purview of the CHSP to solve the complex issues leading to these threats, several of the tools in this plan can support other larger, more targeted efforts to reduce displacement and create affordable housing.

 Among the most commonly reported solution to the housing affordability crisis has been to increase housing supply thereby stabilizing demand.
 In some neighborhoods, smaller, older and frequently more affordable housing units are demolished and multiple larger homes are constructed on the same lot in order to maximize density.
-Because of market factors and increased square footage, however, these new homes sell or rent for much higher prices than the original housing unit, thereby increasing housing cost for both that property, as well as increasing property values in the surrounding area.
+Because of market factors and increased square footage, however, these new homes sell or rent for much higher prices than the original housing unit, thereby increasing housing cost for both that property as well as increasing property values in the surrounding area.
+Reducing the demolition and replacement of existing housing would positively impact housing and the environment.
+Richmond's existing building stock makes up 63% of the city's carbon footprint.
+Waste from demolition and construction represents the largest single waste stream.
+To achieve the net zero carbon emissions goal by 2050, the city must address ineffciencies in aging buildings as those efforts will both preserve Richmond's historic nature and reduce building operationsal costs well into the future. (https://aecom.com/without-limits/article/refurbishment-vs-new-build-the-carbon-and-business-case/)